-AVOID SAYING say instead MHY?
-EXAMPLE "Hermaphrodite" "Intersex" Hermaphrodite is a stigmatizing, inaccurate word with a negative medical history.
+Avoid Saying Say Instead Why?
+Example "Hermaphrodite" "Intersex" Hermaphrodite is a stigmatizing, inaccurate word with a negative medical history.
 "What are the best practices for the medical care of intersex infants?"
 "Homosexual" "Gay" "Homosexual" often connotes a medical diagnosis, or a discomfort with gay/lesbian people.
 "We want to do a better job of being inclusive of our gay employees."
-"Born female" or "Born male" "Assigned female/male at birth" "Assigned" language accurately depicts the situation of what happens at birth "Max was assigned female at birth, then he transitioned in high "Female-bodied" or "Male-bodied" "-bodied" language is often interpreted as as pressure to medically transition, or invalidation of one's gender identity school."
-"A gay" or "a transgender" "A gay/transgender person" Gay and transgender are adjectives that describe a person/group "We had a transgender athlete in our league this year. " "Transgender people and cisgender people" Saying "normal" implies "abnormal," which is a stigmatizing way to refer to a person.
+"Born female" or "Born male" "Assigned female/male at birth" "Assigned" language accurately depicts the situation of what happens at birth.
+"Max was assigned female at birth, then he transitioned in high school."
+"Female-bodied" or "Male-bodied" "Assigned female/male at birth" "-bodied" language is often interpreted as a pressure to medically transition, or invalidation of one's gender identity.
+"Max was assigned female at birth, then he transitioned in high school."
+"A gay" or "a transgender" "A gay/transgender person" Gay or transgender are adjectives that describe a person/group "We had a transgender athlete in our league this year."
+"Transgender people and normal people" "Transgender people and cisgender people" Saying "normal" implies "abnormal," which is a stigmatizing way to refer to a person.
 "This group is open to both transgender and cisgender people."
-"Both genders" or "Opposite sexes" "All genders" "Both" implies there are only two; "Opposite" reinforces antagonism amongst genders "Video games aren't just a boy thing kids of all genders play them."
-"Ladies and gentlemen" "Everyone," "Folks," "Honored guests," etc Moving away from binary language is more inclusive of people of all genders "Good morning everyone, next stop Picadilly Station."
+"Both genders" or "opposite sexes" "All genders" "Both" implies there are only two; "Opposite" reinforces antagonism amongst genders "Video games aren't just a boy thing-kids of all genders play them."
+"Ladies and gentlemen" "Everyone," "Folks," "Honored guests," etc. Moving away from binary language is more inclusive or people of all genders "Good morning everyone, next stop Picadilly Station."
 "Mailman," "fireman," "policeman," etc. "Mail clerk," "Firefighter," "Police officer," etc. People of all genders do these jobs "I actually saw a firefighter rescue a cat from a tree."
-"It" when referring to someone (e.g., when pronouns are unknown) "They" "It" is for referring to things, not people.
-"You know, I am not sure how they identify."
+"It" when referring to someone (e.g., when pronouns are unknown) "They" "It" is for referring to things, not people "You know, I am not sure how they identify."